Intrudify/mini-shai-hulud-scanner/README.md

 RESULT: 0 CRITICAL / 4 HIGH
 ```

-The `sysmon.py` and `execution.js` HIGH findings are **false positives** — the filenames match the worm's payload names but the SHA-256 hashes do not.
+The `sysmon.py` and `execution.js` HIGH findings are **false positives**: the filenames match the worm's payload names but the SHA-256 hashes do not.
 CRITICAL only fires when the hash matches a confirmed-malicious payload.

 ---